programmdesign/test/test.rst

 ==============================
 No Exception Type(s) Specified
 ==============================
-PyLint:W0702
+PyLint : W0702

 A catch-all exception clause was encountered.
 A catch-all exception clause is one that does not specify the type of exception(s) to catch.

 Description
 ===========